tadinhluong/UnixWorkBench/README.md

-# The Unix Workbench || Peer-graded Assignment
+# The Unix Workbench - Peer-graded Assignment
 ## Bash, Make, Git and GitHub
-* This makefile was run at: 2017-10-21:07:28:10
+* This makefile was run at: 2017-10-21:08:24:21
-* There are 22 lines of codesin guessinggame.sh
+* There are 27 lines of codes in guessinggame.sh